opentelekomcloud-docs/data-warehouse-service/umn/source/intelligent_o_and_m/overview.rst

    -  This feature is supported only in 8.1.3 or later.
    -  The intelligent O&M function is not supported in hybrid data warehouses (standalone mode).
-   -  Only clusters of version 8.1.3 and later allow common settings for O&M tasks.
-Ensure that the agent has been upgraded to version 8.2.0 or later.
+   -  Only cluster 8.1.3 and later versions support the common configuration module for O&M tasks.
+For earlier versions, contact technical support to upgrade them.

-.. |image1| image:: /_static/images/en-us_image_0000001517914129.png
+.. |image1| image:: /_static/images/en-us_image_0000001711439924.png